-(This article is a guide only — please be sure to consult your health care professional before attempting any diet change).
+(This article is informational only — please be sure to consult your health care professional).

 What is the Link Between Dairy and Acne?

 Some research shows that dairy products may contribute to acne.
 Operative word being “contribute”, as dairy doesn’t seem to actually cause acne itself.
 So if you already have a predisposition to acne, consuming dairy might increase breakouts.

 Wait… do all dairy products contribute to acne?

 Interestingly, only cow’s milk has to be shown as a possible factor.
 Other products like yoghurt and cheese haven’t shown the same link to acne.

 How?
 What does dairy have to do with breakouts?

 This isn’t clear (can we please get clear already?!) — however one theory is that drinking milk increases inflammation, perhaps from increasing the hormone insulin-like growth factor (IGF-1).
 In turn, inflammation contributes to acne.

 Drinking a whey protein shake after the gym is an easy way to get protein and help with recovery.
 However, some studies have shown a link between whey and acne, particularly with nodules and pimples appearing on the back and body.